 Snuff boxes were commonly made for personal use and were usually small enough to fit snugly inside a pocket.
 These would hold and preserve a day’s worth of snuff powder (for the average consumer).
 However, larger boxes were also produced to sit atop tables and store larger quantities of snuff for parties and other social events.

-Snuff taking was a popular habit for all classes, and, accordingly, the materials used to craft snuff boxes varied widely.
+Snuff-taking was a popular habit for all classes; and, accordingly, the materials used to craft snuff boxes varied widely.
 Boxes for the lower classes were typically made from more ordinary materials such as papier-mâché, tin, wood and even potato pulp.
-For the upper classes there was no limit to the artistry involved, and only the finest materials were used.
-Silver, gold, porcelain, carved stone, tortoiseshell and ivory were popular choices, sometimes even further decorated with intricate engravings, gilding, enamelwork, inlayed jewels and/or micromosaics.
+For the upper classes, there was no limit to the artistry involved, and only the finest materials were used.
+Silver, gold, porcelain, carved stone, tortoiseshell and ivory were popular choices, sometimes even further decorated with intricate engravings, gilding, enamel work, inlaid jewels, tiny portraits, and/or micromosaics.

 The subject matter of the art on snuff boxes varied as widely as the materials used to craft them.
-Boxes were adorned with ornate patterns, familiar and exotic landscapes, vignettes, portraits and occasionally erotica.
+Boxes were adorned with ornate patterns, familiar and exotic landscapes, vignettes, portraits and occasionally erotica (learn more about erotica history and its role in other antiques).
 Some snuff boxes were even fashioned into elaborate shapes, most commonly animals.

 As snuff boxes were coveted luxury objects, the more complex they were, the better.
 Some featured mechanical parts such as attached watches or music boxes.
 An exquisite example of this can be seen in the video below.
 This Swiss silver-gilt snuff box with neoclassical engravings was crafted by François Nicole, and with the turn of its key, the hidden mechanism inside plays a lovely tune.
 The musical movement plays two airs with a fine single piece comb of 61 teeth.